siyanew/Gomaneshgar/README.md

 has_any_point_for_vanahesht --> if it is true, it will send Vanahesht message with make_guess()
 ```
 ### Vanahesht
-If you want to answer, you can use `vanahesht("ANSWER",confident)` function in bot.py.
+If you want to answer, you can use `vanahesht("ANSWER")` function in bot.py.

 ### Guess
 In `plugins/guess.py` there is a function and its name is `make_guess`.
 Complete this function and it will send the return value when `حدس` message send or after the twenieth question.